 - 2 cup broth of your choice

-- 1/2 cup milk of your choice
+- 1/2 cup milk any kind

 - 2 oz cream cheese

-- 1/2 cup parmesan cheese optional
+- 1/2 cup Parmesan cheese optional, but recommended

-- parsley optional for garnish
+- parsley optional, for garnish

 Instructions